 PowerPoint slides will be posted on Sakai before the material on the slides is covered in class.
 During class, I will not talk at a pace that allows you time to copy all the material on these slides.
-Thus, it is imperative that you print out (or copy by hand) these slides in advance.
+Thus, I strongly recommend that you print out (or copy by hand) these slides in advance.
 Further note that I will cover material in class that is not on these slides.
 Therefore, you should not view these slides as a substitute for note taking.
-I strongly suggest printing the slides out, placing them in a 3 ring binder, and then taking notes from class on the printouts.